Online consult today? Head to your Waiting Room Enter Skip to content

 For many women, their own GP is a very good place to start.
 But some women prefer to see a clinician with a stronger menopause focus, especially if symptoms are more complex, they want more time, or they would simply feel more confident speaking with someone who works in this area every day.

-If that feels like you, you can still use the Symptoms Questionnaire and your symptom notes as a helpful starting point for a consultation with us.
+If that feels like you, you can still use your Symptoms Questionnaire report as a helpful starting point for a consultation with us.

 ×